bufbuild-ru/docs/docs/configuration/v1/buf-gen-yaml/index.md

 ### `java_outer_classname`

-::: tip NoteThis option can't be specified.
+::: tip This option can't be specified.
 It can only be overridden using the [per-file override](#per-file-override).

 :::